Michigan State football left breathless in 39-28 beatdown by Washington

 Penix finished 24-for-40 for 397 yards with four touchdowns, picking apart a Spartan secondary that allowed the most passing yards in the Football Bowl Subdivision a year ago and proved to be a major problem in the only losses of 2021 against Purdue and Ohio State.

+MSU's Payton Thorne finished 30-for-42 for 323 yards, three touchdowns and an interception, but was frequently chased out of the pocket or hit.
+He was sacked twice.

+"We want to say that we got a resilient team, and I think that we have that this year.
+I think we showed that we're gonna play till the end," Thorne said.
+"Unfortunately, we ran out of time."

-MSU (2-1), which lost its 14th straight West Coast regular-season game, dating back to 1958, heads into conference play next week for a 3:30 p.m. homecoming game against Minnesota at Spartan Stadium.
+MSU (2-1), which lost its 14th straight West Coast regular-season game, dating back to 1957, heads into conference play next week for a 3:30 p.m. game against Minnesota at Spartan Stadium.
 The Gophers (3-0) are coming off a 49-7 steamrolling of Colorado on Saturday.

 Deja vu